 - conduct research and integrate sources into written assignments and presentations; and

-- use technology to enhance language skills, access course content, and produce academic work in preparation for credit-bearing courses.
+- use technology to enhance language development, access course content, and produce assignments required in college courses.

 Type of Credential

 Contacts and Additional Information

 443-840-5881 or email@example.com

 - Some advanced and academic level ESOL courses are offered in accelerated formats and may be taken with credit-level courses.